WEC-Sim/WEC-Sim/source/theory.rst

 Additional Added-mass & Damping Forces
 ----------------------------------------
-To account for additional drag contributions and calibrate numerical models compared to experiments rather than inertial forces that arise because of mass properties, additional added-mass and damping forces can be included by adding linear and quadratic damping terms and by using Morison Equation.
+Additional added-mass and damping forces can be added to force definitions.
+This facilitates experimental validation of the WEC-Sim code, particularly in the even that the BEM hydrodynamic outputs are not sufficiently representative of actual device properties.

 Linear & Quadratic Damping Forces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The effect of damping to the system is included by specifying linear and quadratic damping terms to the equation of motion,
+Linear and quadratic damping forces add flexibility to the definition of viscous forcing

  .. math::
 	F_{v}=-C_{ld}\dot{X}-\frac{1}{2}C_{d}\rho A_{D}\dot{X}|\dot{X}|

-where :math:`C_{ld}` is the linear damping coefficient, :math:`C_{d}` is the (quadratic) viscous drag coefficient, :math:`\rho` is the fluid density, and :math:`A_{D}` is the characteristic area.
+where :math:`C_{ld}` is the linear damping coefficient, :math:`C_{d}` is the (quadratic) viscous drag coefficient, :math:`\rho` is the fluid density, and :math:`A_{D}` is the characteristic area for drag calculation.

-Generally, the effect of viscosity on the WEC dynamics needs to be considered as neglecting this effect may lead to an overestimation of the power generation of the system, particularly when a linear model is applied.
-A common way of modeling the viscous damping is to add an quadratic damping term to the equation of motion.
-The viscous drag coefficient for the device must be carefully selected :cite:`Li2012,Babarit2012`; however, it is dependent on device geometry, scale, and relative velocity between the body and the flow around it.
-The drag coefficient becomes much larger when the Reynolds and the Keulegan-Carpenter number are smaller.
-Note that empirical data on the drag coefficient can be found in various literature and standards.
-The available data may, however, be limited to existing simple geometries.
-For practical point absorber geometry, the hydrodynamic forces may have to be evaluated by conducting wave tank tests or prescribed motion computational fluid dynamic simulations.
+Because BEM codes are potential flow solvers and neglect the effects of viscosity, :math:`F_{v}` generally must be included to accurately model device performance.
+However, it can be difficult to select representative drag coefficients, as they depend on device geometry, scale, and relative velocity between the body and the flow around it.
+Empirical data on the drag coefficient can be found in various literature and standards, but is generally limited to simple geometries evaluated at a limited number of scales and flow conditions.
+For realistic device geometries, the use of computational fluid dynamic simulations or experimental data is encouraged.

 Morison Elements
 ~~~~~~~~~~~~~~~~